komiyak/challecara-student/README.md

 # challecara-student

-The app for Challecara students.
+The app for students of the Challecara.
+The Challecara is a community of software development with college students in Fukuoka, Japan!

 # How to request a callable function with curl?